chapulina/simslides/README.md

 TODO

-* Slide textures are faded
+* Use keyboard to navigate
 * Remove slide prefix logic: use visual names instead
 * Move PresentMode / SimSlideIgn common logic to Common.hh
 * Have libsimslides.so and SimSlidesIgn in the same SDF file